antsmartian/lets-build-express/chap01/CHAP01.md

 and then we are returning the route.

 ###### Note:
-The code `route.dispatch.bind(route)` is actually an empty function -- we will discuss in later chapters.
+The code `route.dispatch.bind(route)` is actually an empty function for now -- we will discuss in later chapters.

 ##### Route.js
-> Going to hold information about the route and the layer.
+> Going to hold information about the route and the layer, which has the handles for a given path.

 The main function of `Route` is going to look like the following: